 Relevant Pricing means the pricing for the Selected Subscription Plan;

-SaaS means the software-as-a-service supplied by SuiteFiles and selected by the Customer by agreement with SuiteFiles or an Authorised Partner or at the Purchase Location, as modified from time to time by SuiteFiles;
+Service means the SuiteFiles application, including the software-as-a-service offering and service (and where applicable, the Connect Service and/or Digital Signing Service under the Customer’s Selected Subscription Plan) and related service features supplied by SuiteFiles and selected by the Customer by agreement with SuiteFiles or an Authorised Partner or at the Purchase Location, as modified from time to time by SuiteFiles;

-SaaS Systems means, as the context permits, the software used by SuiteFiles to provide the SaaS and/or the equipment on which that software is installed (whether this is SuiteFiles software or equipment or is third party software or equipment);
+SaaS Systems means, as the context permits, the software used by SuiteFiles to provide the Service and/or the equipment on which that software is installed (whether this is SuiteFiles software or equipment or is third party software or equipment);

 Service Document means a Source File together with the Audit Log for that Source File;

-Signed File means a pdf that has been digitally signed;
+Signed File means a PDF that has been digitally signed;

 Source File means any agreement or other document uploaded to the Service by the Customer;